 The communication will include clear instruction and explanation of whether quarantine measures have been recommended by the Virginia Department of Health.

-Children and faculty who are in close contact with an individual confirmed to be infected by COVID will be required to quarantine for 14 days.
+Children and faculty who are in close contact with an individual confirmed to be infected by COVID will be required to quarantine for 10 days and share a negative COVID-19 test with the School.
 Close contact is defined as being within 6 feet for more than 15 minutes.
 The quarantine will begin at the start of the next school day.
 (You will not need to come pick up your child mid-day.)

 Siblings are not required to observe the quarantine unless the exposed individual develops symptoms and/ or tests positive for COVID.